rayohauno/hierpart/doc/index.rst

 **HierPart** is a python package that implements the *hierarchical partition* data structure [1]_.
 Furthermore, it can be used to compute the *hierarchical mutual information* between hierarchical partitions.

-Hierarchical partitions can be used to represent the *hierarchical community structure* of a complex networks [2]_.
+Hierarchical partitions can be used to represent the *hierarchical community structure* of a complex networks.
 Therefore, the hierarchical mutual information can be used to compare *hierarchical community structures*.
 In other words, the hierarchical mutual information provides a generalization of the traditional approach, where the standard mutual information is used to compare node partitions, ie., community structures.

 Table of Contents:
 ------------------